-Japan Fair Trade Commission, June 14, 2011
+Japan Fair Trade Commission, June 14, 2011 Revised as of April 1, 2015 Revised as of , 2018

 1. Purpose

 With regard to plans for business combinations of share acquisition etc. (meaning acquisitions of shares, mergers, joint incorporation-type splits, absorption-type splits, joint share transfers, and acquisitions of business, etc.; the same shall apply hereafter) (hereinafter the "business combination plan"), the Japan Fair Trade Commission (hereinafter "JFTC") applies an advance notification system based on the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Act No. 54 of 1947; hereinafter the "Antimonopoly Act") and conducts reviews on whether business combination plans may be substantially to restrain competition in particular fields of trade (hereinafter "review of business combination") by following procedures prescribed in the Antimonopoly Act.
 In recent years, the further improvement in both swiftness and transparency of review of business combination procedures has been required.